vmiklos/vmiklos.github.com/2024/sw-textbox-capture.md

 Slug: sw-textbox-capture
 Category: libreoffice
 Tags: en
-Date: 2024-11-07T15:40:01+01:00
+Date: 2024-11-08T08:58:46+01:00

 Writer TextBoxes provide the user with shapes that can have complex geometry and complex content.
-There is a related feature to capture shapes inside page boundaries: now the two features interact with each other botter.
+There is also a feature to capture shapes inside page boundaries: now the two features interact with each other better.

 This work is primarily for [Collabora Online](https://www.collaboraonline.com/), but the feature is available in desktop Writer as well.